nickhcheung/bloc-pong/README.md

 # Pong
-A Pong replica by built using Javascript and HTML5 Canvas
+A Pong replica built using Javascript and HTML5 Canvas
 By: Nick Cheung